Let There Be Light

 The Palace was designed using cast iron and this new cheap, strong glass to house the Great Exhibition of 1851, which attracted more than 14,000 exhibitors from around the world.

-It showcased the innovations of the Industrial Revolution and mesmerized visitors with its huge scale and floods of natural light.
+It showcased the innovations of the Industrial Revolution and mesmerised visitors with its huge scale and floods of natural light.

 The Mother Of Invention

-Finally, everything was in place for glass to move from being a part of the fabric of the architecture to be the epicentre of architecture itself.
+Finally, everything was in place for glass to move from being a part of the fabric of architecture to being the epicentre of architecture itself.
 Finally, Glass Architecture had come of age.

 A New Dawn